-The air handling unit, which contains the interior components of a heating, ventilation and air conditioning system, is integral to the operation of that equipment and pushing out the warm or cold air through the outlets.
-Within the air handling unit is the HVAC blower motor, which is connected to the fan that is responsible for sending the warm or cold air out of the HVAC unit.
+The air handling unit, which contains the interior components of a heating, ventilation, and air conditioning system, is integral to the operation of that equipment and pushing out the warm or cold air through the outlets.
+Within the AC system handling unit is the AC blower motor, which is a type of blower motor that is connected to the fan that is responsible for sending the warm or cold air out of the HVAC unit.

-The air handling unit is also equipped with heat coils that warm the air, whereas an air conditioning unit relies on what's called a compressor and condenser.
+The air handling unit is also equipped with a heat evaporator coil that warms the air, whereas an air conditioning unit relies on what's called a compressor and condenser.
 The compressor pressurizes a cooling refrigerant causing it to heat up.
-After it has been heated, the refrigerant is passed through the condenser and then through an opening that allows the refrigerant to cool quickly before it is evaporated and dispersed through the air handling unit.
-One common symptom that is noticeable when there is a problem with the blower motor for HVAC units is that no air is coming from the outlet.
+After it has been heated, the refrigerant is passed through the condenser and then through an opening that allows the refrigerant to cool quickly before it is evaporated and dispersed through the air conditioner unit.
+One common symptom that is noticeable when there is a problem with the AC blower motor for HVAC units is that no air is coming from the outlet.
 Though other issues may be the cause, the blower motor may not be functioning properly and could require maintenance or replacements.